wilwal-abdi-dev/git-search/README.md

 # git-search

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.4.5.
-It makes use of the Github API to retrieve information.
+It makes use of the Github API to retrieve information
 ### By muhudin abdi ali
 ## Description